 For more images follow this link: Wheal Grenville Mine Gallery

-The Camborne Mining District had many Tin Streaming plants, this image is looking across the remains of slime tables where Tin was recovered from mine water.
+Camborne Mining District 26: The area had many Tin Streaming plants, this image is looking across the remains of slime tables where Tin was recovered from mine water.
 In the background is the headframe on New Cooks Kitchen Shaft South Crofty Mine.

-Ruined warehouses on the Bickford’s Fuse Works Site, the headframe and processing sheds of South Crofty Mine can be seen in the background, much of the support industry for the mines was based in the The Camborne Mining District.
+Camborne Mining District 27: Ruined warehouses on the Bickford’s Fuse Works Site, the headframe and processing sheds of South Crofty Mine can be seen in the background, much of the support industry for the mines was based in the local area.

 For more images of Bickford’s Fuse works follow this link: Bickford’s Fuse Works

-The chimney of Roseworthy Arsenic stack.
+Camborne Mining District 29: The chimney of Roseworthy Arsenic stack, a prominent landmark on the A30.
 This site was operated by the English Arsenic Company between 1897 and 1926.

 Redruth Mining District